How to travel with only a carry-on

 In short, do your research!

-This will give you an idea of what type of clothes will you need to bring.
+This will give you an idea of the type of clothing you need to bring..

 .